github/opensource.guide/_articles/nl/legal.md

 If you do need to use an additional contributor agreement with your project, consider using an integration such as [CLA assistant](https://github.com/cla-assistant/cla-assistant) to minimize contributor distraction.

-## What does my company's legal team need to know?
+## Wat moet het juridische team van mijn bedrijf weten?

 If you're releasing an open source project as a company employee, first, your legal team should know that you're open sourcing a project.